ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - **Transfer**: An operation in which a _sender_ moves to a _receiver_ any number of tokens (fungible _balance_ and/or non-fungible _token ids_).
 - **Approval**: An operation in which an _approver_ grants any form of _approval_ to an _operator_.

-Whose subjects outlined are expected to be exhaustive to represent _what_ can go wrong in a transaction, which can be shown as an error by adding a [failure prefix](#error-prefixes).
+The subjects outlined above are expected to exhaustively represent _what_ can go wrong in a token transaction, deriving a specific error by adding an [error prefix](#error-prefixes).

 Note that `Token` or `TokenID` MUST NOT be a subject for the following reasons: